Job Search Advice for the New Year: Volunteer

 5 Ways Volunteering Helps Your Job Prospects

-- It eliminate work gaps.
-Volunteering can go on your resumé as work experience, and that means fewer lapses to answer for, especially when it’s been some time between jobs.
+Volunteering can go on your resumé as work experience, and that means fewer lapses to answer for, especially when it’s been sometime between jobs.

-- It provides contacts.
 It’s a fact that most hiring is done by hearing about a job or knowing someone who has one.
-Volunteering puts you back in the work force network.
+Volunteering puts you back in the workforce network.

 5 Things To Know Before You Volunteer

 Your volunteer work should be something you feel passionate about says the Florida Times Union.
 It will help you stay committed if you are connected to the organization’s mission.